jfy133/archaeodiet/README.md

 ## Introduction

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.
+It comes with docker containers making installation trivial and results highly reproducible. nf-core/archaeodiet performs identification and authentication of putative 'dietary' taxa based on DNA from archaeological metagenomic samples.

 ## Quick Start